-Tangents is a Sydney-based quintet that melds electronic production, experimental rock and free improvisation.
+Tangents is a Sydney-based quartet that melds electronic production, experimental rock and free improvisation.

 Adrian Lim-Klumpes – piano, Rhodes, vibraphone, marimba, pedals